shahwaiz14/event-tracker/README.md

 ```

-5. The user can remove an event if needed by passing in event_id as a path parameter
+**5. The user can remove an event if needed by passing in event_id as a path parameter**

 Terminal:
 ```sh